kmsrogerkim/kmsrogerkim.github.io/_posts/2024-02-18-designing-rest-api.md

         status=status.HTTP_404_NOT_FOUND)
 ```

 Here's a documentation for all the status codes in djangorestframework.
+[Click Here](https://www.django-rest-framework.org/api-guide/status-codes/) or copy-paste this url

 https://www.django-rest-framework.org/api-guide/status-codes/